On the Morse-Sard property and level sets of $W^{n,1}$ Sobolev functions on ${\mathbb R}^n$: Preliminaries

 We denote by $\Le^n(F)$ the outer Lebesgue measure of a set $F\subset\R^n$.
 Denote by $\H^k$, $\H^{k}_{\infty}$ the $k$--dimensional Hausdorff measure, Hausdorff content, respectively: for any $F \subset \R^n$, $\H^k(F)=\lim\limits_{\alpha\searrow 0}\H^k_\alpha(F)= \sup_{\alpha >0} \H^{k}_{\alpha}(F)$, where for each $0< \alpha \leq \infty$,

 It is well known that $\H^n(F)\sim\H^n_\infty(F)\sim\Le^n(F)$ for sets~$F\subset\R^n$.

 To simplify the notation, we write $\|f\|_{\LL^1}$ instead of $\|f\|_{\LL^1(\R^n)}$, etc.

-The space $\WW^{k,1} (\R^n)$ is as usual defined as consisting of those functions $f\in \LL^1(\Omega)$ whose distributional partial derivatives of order $l\le k$ belong to $\LL^1(\R^n)$ (for detailed definitions and differentiability properties of such functions see, e.g., \cite{EG}, \cite{Ziem}, \cite{Dor}).
-Denote by $\nabla^lf$ the vector-valued function consisting of all $l$-th order partial derivatives of $f$.
+The space $\WW^{k,1} (\R^n)$ is as usual defined as consisting of those functions $f\in \LL^1(\Omega)$ whose distributional partial derivatives of order $l\le k$ belongs to $\LL^1(\R^n)$ (for detailed definitions and differentiability properties of such functions see, e.g., \cite{EG}, \cite{Ziem}, \cite{Dor}).
+Denote by $\nabla^k f$ the vector-valued function consisting of all $k$-th order partial derivatives of $f$ arranged in some fixed order.
 We use the norm

-When working with Sobolev functions we always assume that the precise representatives are chosen.
+Working with Sobolev functions we always assume that the precise representatives are chosen.
 If $w\in L^1_{\loc}(\Omega)$, then the precise representative $w^*$ is defined by

 where the dashed integral as usual denotes the integral mean,